Chagrined NFL teams bow to pressure on domestic abuse cases

 The moves came a day after the NFL was chastised by one of its top sponsors, brewer Anheuser-Busch.
 But no sponsor has gone so far as to cut its multimillion-dollar ties with the NFL.

-Brokerage firm TD Ameritrade, which began a three-year affiliation with the NFL this month, on Wednesday said "it was very much considering its future" as a sponsor.
+Brokerage firm TD Ameritrade AMTD.N, which began a three-year affiliation with the NFL this month, on Wednesday said "it was very much considering its future" as a sponsor.

 "We want to see (the NFL) learn from its mistakes and work quickly to improve a culture that values inclusion, safety and respect for its employees, their families and others," TD Ameritrade spokeswoman Kim Hillyer said in an email.